WHATS HOT

 Hormones are at play here, as they will loosen your joints and ligaments to help your body prepare for childbirth.
 Massages (especially for the lower back), strengthening exercises, and alignment from a qualified chiropractor can also help.
 Additionally, wearing flat supportive shoes and sleeping on a firm mattress can make a difference.

 The pain in the ribs that you may be feeling is most likely caused by the uterus pressing down on the abdomen and in turn, your ribs.
 As the baby grows and moves into the head down position in preparation for birth, their tiny feet will often find their way under the rib cage.
-For this complaint, the best thing to do is to wear comfortable, loose and stretch the abdomen a bit with an exercise ball or by leaning into a wall as you face it.
+For this complaint, the best thing to do is to wear comfortable, loose clothing and stretch the abdomen a bit with an exercise ball or by leaning into a wall as you face it.

 Many women often experience breathlessness and rib pain along with other symptoms during pregnancy.
 This is often due to the baby taking up space in the womb and pushing against the ribs.
 However, after week 36, when the baby drops into the birthing position, the symptoms usually subside a little.
 You can try propping up with pillows while lying down or sitting to help move the baby off of the diaphragm.
 Experimenting with different positions is usually the best way to find what is most comfortable and effective.

 High blood pressure is common in pregnancy and can be dangerous for both mother and child if it isn’t carefully monitored.
-Some ways to prevent high blood pressure before it begins are a healthy , avoiding caffeine, spicy foods and nicotine, and exercising regularly.
+Some ways to prevent high blood pressure before it begins are a healthy diet, avoiding caffeine, spicy foods and nicotine, and exercising regularly.
 Deep relaxation, meditation, and eating raw garlic, parsley, onion, and cucumber can often help control mild to moderate high blood pressure.
-Always follow the recommendations of your care provider and check with him or her before taking any herbal or other supplements.
+Always follow the recommendations of your provider and check with him or her before taking any herbal or other supplements.

 Many different solutions exist for the various complaints one may have in the third trimester, and one of the best ways to obtain information is from others who have been through it before.
 Reading books, websites, and message boards can provide information that not only matches your symptoms, but also your personality.
-Searching out others who are going through the same thing can give you a sense of community that can your anxiety and stress.
+Searching out others who are going through the same thing can give you a sense of community that can ease your anxiety and stress.

-Always remember to consult with a health care provider before following any herbal or doubtful advice to ensure safety.
+Always remember to consult with a care provider before following any herbal or doubtful advice to ensure safety.

 Previous Article